(Revelation 14:10-11) Doesn’t the Bible Say That God Will Burn and Torture People “Forever and Ever”?

 There are a few teachers and churches who believe that God will burn and torture people with fire, but do not believe that God will burn people for an endless amount time.
 They use the above verses to say God will torture them with fire and make them suffer, but only in proportion to their sinfulness until they die.

 However, what Christ is saying in these verses is the more knowledge that a person had of Christ (the Master) and His will, the greater his suffering will be.
 When a person attends a funeral of a person they don’t know that well, the suffering is not that great; but when you have an intimate knowledge of a person, the suffering is immense.
-For someone who never knew Christ intimately, the eternal seperation from Him will not be that intense.
+For someone who never knew Christ intimately, the eternal separation from Him will not be that intense.
 They will be left to deal with their own sufferings of overwhelming guilt.
-But to someone who may have had intimate knowledge of Christ, but threw away their salvation and became "lovers of pleasures more than lovers of God" (2 Timothy 3:4) will suffer greatly as they experience greater loss and eternal seperation from their divine Friend, knowing that He loved them unconditionally and did everything in His power to save them.
+But to someone who may have had intimate knowledge of Christ, but threw away their salvation and became "lovers of pleasures more than lovers of God" (2 Timothy 3:4) will suffer greatly as they experience greater loss and eternal separation from their divine Friend, knowing that He loved them unconditionally and did everything in His power to save them.